OneDrive/onedrive-api-docs/items/upload_large_files.md

 When the request is complete, the server will respond with HTTP `202 Accepted` if there are more fragments of the file that need to be uploaded.
-The response also includes a subset of the `uploadSession` resource with a new expected byte range.

 <!-- { "blockType": "response", "@odata.type": "oneDrive.uploadSession", "truncated": true } -->
 ```http